Danny Webber: Manchester United

-Webber started playing at Fletcher Moss Rangers, and after a number of appearances for the Manchester United's youth team during the 1997–98 season, Webber began his footballing career as a trainee in July 1998.
+Webber started playing at Fletcher Moss Rangers, and after some appearances for the Manchester United's youth team during the 1997–98 season, Webber began his footballing career as a trainee in July 1998.
 After scoring 16 goals in 11 appearances for the Under-17 side, including five goals against Fulham, Webber was rewarded with a professional contract on 28 December 1998.
 Despite only scoring one more goal between then and the end of the 1998–99 season, Webber finished as the Under-17s' top scorer.

 He progressed to the Under-19s in 1999–2000, for whom he scored 11 goals in 14 appearances.
 He also made his first appearances for the reserve team during that season, playing in matches against Bradford City, Newcastle United and Manchester City.
-In 2000–01, Webber established himself in the reserve side, scoring six goals in 20 appearances, and made his debut for the first team in November 2000 in a League Cup match against Sunderland.
+In 2000–01, Webber established himself in the reserve side, scoring six goals in 20 appearances, and made his debut for the first-team in November 2000 in a League Cup match against Sunderland.

 He made a second appearance for Manchester United in the League Cup in November 2001, and then joined Port Vale on a one-month loan.
-He made five appearances for Port Vale, returning to Manchester United at the end of his loan spell as he felt that the departure of Andy Cole from the club at the end of December 2001 would enhance his first team opportunities.
+He made five appearances for Port Vale, returning to Manchester United at the end of his loan spell as he felt that the departure of Andy Cole from the club at the end of December 2001 would enhance his first-team opportunities.
 He did not break into the first team, however, and in March 2002, he joined First Division club Watford on loan for the rest of the season, where he scored two goals in five League appearances.

-He joined Watford again for the start of the 2002–03 season on a three-month loan and impressed Watford manager Ray Lewington who said, "Danny's come down from Manchester United and he has enthusiasm and a willingness to work.
+He joined Watford again for the start of the 2002–03 season on a three-month loan.
+He impressed Watford manager Ray Lewington, who said, "Danny's come down from Manchester United, and he has enthusiasm and a willingness to work.
 He's an absolute credit."
 His loan spell came to an end in October 2002 after he dislocated his shoulder in a match against Sheffield Wednesday.
 He made a third appearance for Manchester United as a substitute in the Champions League match against Deportivo de La Coruña in March 2003.
-At the end of the season, he was offered a three-year contract, but turned it down in order to seek first-team football, saying "When I was 16, I made the decision that if I was still around at 21 and not in the first team I'd have to be professional and go and play first-team football somewhere else.
+At the end of the season, he was offered a three-year contract.
+Still, he turned it down to seek first-team football, saying, "When I was 16, I made the decision that if I was still around at 21 and not in the first team, I'd have to be professional and go and play first-team football somewhere else.
 I was a bit disappointed that I hadn't broken through but there's no point thinking about what could have been.".